Geeksongs/geeksongs.github.io/_pages/about.md

 ---

-I am a first-year Master's student at [Columbia University](https://www.columbia.edu/), and I am honored to conduct research under the guidance of [Dr. Junfeng Yang](https://www.cs.columbia.edu/~junfeng/) at Columbia Software System Lab and working closely with [Lehan Yang](https://bio.lehanyang.info/) at the University of Virginia.
+I am a first-year Master's student at [Columbia University](https://www.columbia.edu/), and I am honored to conduct research under the guidance of [Dr. Junfeng Yang](https://www.cs.columbia.edu/~junfeng/) at Columbia Software System Lab and [Lehan Yang](https://bio.lehanyang.info/) at the University of Virginia.
 My research interests lie in the intersection of *Vision Language Models*,  *Robotics*, *AI for Science*, and *Neuroscience*.
 Additionally, I have gained valuable industry experience as a Deep Learning Algorithm Engineer Intern at both [TikTok](https://www.tiktok.com/) and [JD.com](https://www.jd.com/).
 In addition, I am also the author of the popular book *Learn Android Development from Zero*, and have founded multiple start-up companies.

 Book
 ======